What Smart and Creative Airlines are doing in customer service right now

 Full-loop closure of automated messages about delays, cancellations

 While airlines already are automating emails or texts when a flight is delayed.
 The smartest airlines take this one step further.
-They enable this automated message to become a two-way conversation.
+They enable this automated customer service message to become a two-way conversation.
 If a passenger asks a question like “Is it still departing out of the same gate” or “Is there another flight I can get on?” a Conversational AI agent could answer these questions or escalate to a human agent when needed.

 Make passengers thankful for quick resolutions